Wemla

 Where To Sell Your Digital Products?

 There are a few alternatives where to sell your digital products.
 One option is to sell on an e-commerce platform like Etsy, Amazon, Creative Market etc..
-The other option is to sell your digital products on your own website.
+The other is to sell your digital products on your own website.
 What is the better course of action?
-Well, there are advantages and disadvantages with both options.
+Well, there are advantages and disadvantages to both options.

-Selling your products on an e-commerce platform can be easy, as you can start right away and there are already customers searching for products on the platforms.
+Selling your products on an e-commerce platform can be easy, as you can start right away, and there are already customers searching for products on the platforms.
 However, the negative side is that you will pay a commission for each sale you make to the platform owner.

 The other option is to sell your digital products on your own website.
 Yes, there is more work to set it up and it takes a longer time, but you will have control over your brand and the customer experience, and you own the customer data.

-There is massive market potential in selling digital products.
-If your local economy is tight, selling digital products to a global market is an alternative.
 Also, adding digital products to your physical product portfolio will help putting “eggs in several baskets” instead of just one.
 As they say, the world is your oyster.

 Are you selling digital products yet?
 Share your thoughts in the comments!